Jean-MarcHarvengt/espMCUME/README.md

 A collection of 80th game Console and Computer emulators for the ESP32 MCU.<br>
 Have a look at the video:
 https://youtu.be/jlqoWH2X6gk<br>
-This project is a spin-off of the TeensyCEC project https://github.com/Jean-MarcHarvengt/TeensyCEC I plan to bring back the Teensy3.6 code under the umbrella of this project soon<br>
+This project is a spin-off of the TeensyCEC project https://github.com/Jean-MarcHarvengt/TeensyCEC<br>
+I plan to bring back the Teensy3.6 code under the umbrella of this project soon<br>
-My goal is that M.CU.M.E get ported on multiple MCU platforms, to be able to expand it with more<br>
+My goal is that M.CU.M.E get ported on multiple MCU platforms, to be able to expand it with more!<br>

 # Featuring
 5 game consoles: